tjjdoherty/llm-project-1/README.md

 - Return key topics
 - Challenge - could it have some generative properties? e.g. "This RFP is about [Requirements 1 and 2] but [Requirement 3] has [context] which is important, or may be ignored depending on [Challenge 1]"

+## Learnings from initial research (Below)

+- One of the biggest challenges I will face in document summarisation is the Lost in the Middle problem: Summarisation from middle parts of input documents tends to be worse than from the beginning and end.
+    - This can be remedied by splitting the document into chunks and chaining output prompts from previous chunks into the next (Chain Summarisation).
+A summary is generated for each chunk and these intermediate summaries are then combined and further summarized, iteratively producing increasingly concise versions of the text.
+The process "chains" together multiple summarization steps, with each step feeding into the next, ultimately leading to a summary that encapsulates the key points of the entire document.
+    - Segments of 6 to 9 pages in length (4 to 6k token input) is a good starting point.
+This aligns with lots of models limited token inputs which is about 4 - 16k anyway.

+- You'll have to specify a token output limit too - a 20:1 ratio of input to output tokens is a good place to start and models like chatGPT won't usually exceed 2k context token output.
+    - Don't chase a big token limit LLM - the research shows the larger token limit 'upgrade' model degrades nearly identically in performance of its 'junior' sibling and longer documents consistently cause poorer performance.

+- Look at the different types of summarisations you could do:
+    - Extractive vs Abstractive
+    - In Abstractive: free form summary or concept/principle based?

+- ChatGPT 4 has generally good performance with the right prompt sequence given explicit structures.
+This is true without fine-tuning or custom GPT training - the added benefit of that appears to be marginal at this time when you trade off the further work needed to train the GPT in a specific domain.

+- How do we get these summaries as close to human judged summaries as possible?
+Extract-then-Evaluate has gotten much better alignment between LLM and human expert evaluation of summaries.
+Instead of comparing the original document (x) to the model-generated summary of it, you extract key semantically important sentences (x') and compare it to that, which is a lower computational cost as well.

 ## Sources for Research: